BenC0/work-from-anywhere-lie-detector/README.md

 1. Animation needs updating - _Asset pending_
 2. Form needs building & integrating with Hubspot - _Ask Kess for clarification on how far I should go with this, I might be limited by sandbox vs real enviroment_
 3. Mobile design - _need to send notes to Kess_
+4. Page tranisiton needs improving to more closely mirror design